Meet our projects

 This then led to online workshops facilitated directly by artists and the Woven Next team, often in character!
 Young people completed a series of workshops in an imaginative world where they explored community problem solving.
 This helped them to engage with creative project planning and consultation ahead of their projects starting.

-Another class also got to explore the surroundings of their linked care home garden, before the younger and older people sat outside and drew portraits of each other before exchanging them.
+One class also got to explore the sunny surroundings of their linked care home garden, before the younger and older people sat outside and drew portraits of each other before exchanging them.

 For Halloween, children from another school exchanged 60 pumpkin recipes with their linked care home!